Why Some COVID-19 Patients Crash: The Body's Immune System Might Be To Blame

 "Think about it like when the smoke alarm never goes off — you're going to keep calling the firefighters over and over again and you're going to have too many there," Hamerman says.

-Cyotokine storms can be brought on by various illnesses: Some are caused by a genetic condition known as primary HLH.
+Cytokine storms can be brought on by various illnesses: Some are caused by a genetic condition known as primary HLH.
 Bacterial infections, such as those that lead to sepsis, can also sometimes trigger a storm.
 And the virus that caused the 1918 flu pandemic is thought to have led to deadly cytokine storms in many of the outbreak's otherwise young and healthy victims.

 Exactly why or how COVID-19 would do the same remains unclear.
 But data out of China and Europe suggest that patients have elevated levels of cytokines and other immune molecules that are associated with these storms.
 It's possible that the cytokine storm is being triggered because the virus is continuing to replicate, despite the immune response, says Marion Pepper, an immunologist at the University of Washington.